SPU-Net: Self-Supervised Point Cloud Upsampling by Coarse-to-Fine Reconstruction with Self-Projection Optimization: Related Work

-\textbf{Deep-learning-based point cloud upsampling methods.} In recent years, deep neural networks have achieved outperforming performances in various point cloud processing tasks, including shape classification \cite{liu2019relation,liu2019point2sequence,wen2019point2spatialcapsule}, object detection \cite{Qi_2020_CVPR,shi2020points}, semantic scene segmentation \cite{hu2020randla,shi2020spsequencenet} and point cloud completion \cite{wen2020point,wang2020cascaded}.
-In the field of point cloud upsampling, Yu \textit{et al.} \cite{yu2018pu} as a pioneer first proposed a deep neural network PU-Net to upsample point set, which works on patches by learning multi-level per-point features and expanding the point set via multi-branch convolutions.
+\textbf{Deep learning based point cloud upsampling methods.} In recent years, deep neural networks have achieved outperforming performances in various point cloud processing tasks, including shape classification \cite{liu2019relation,liu2019point2sequence,wen2020point2spatialcapsule,liu2021fine}, object detection \cite{Qi_2020_CVPR,shi2020points}, semantic scene segmentation \cite{hu2020randla,shi2020spsequencenet,wen2020cf}, point cloud reconstruction \cite{ma2020neural,liu2019l2g,han2020reconstructing} and point cloud completion \cite{Wen_2020_CVPR,wang2020cascaded,wen2021pmp,wen2021cycle4completion,Xiang_2021_ICCV}.
+In the field of point cloud upsampling, Yu \textit{et al.} \cite{yu2018pu} as a pioneer, first proposed a deep neural network PU-Net to upsample point set, which works on patches by learning multi-level per-point features and expanding the point set via multi-branch convolutions.
 Later, they designed another edge-aware point cloud upsampling network named EC-Net \cite{yu2018ec} to achieve point expansion by minimizing the point-to-edge distances.
-Wang \textit{et al.} \cite{yifan2019patch} presented a multi-step progressive upsampling network to further maintain the patch details.
-Recently, Li \textit{et al.} \cite{li2019pu} proposed a GAN-based framework to generate high quality upsampled point sets.
-Existing methods can already generate high-quality upsampled point clouds under synthetic datasets.
+Wang \textit{et al.} \cite{yifan2019patch} presented a multi-step progressive upsampling network to maintain the patch details further.
+Li \textit{et al.} \cite{li2019pu} proposed a GAN-based framework to generate high-quality upsampled point sets.
+Recently, Qian \textit{et al.} \cite{qian2020pugeo} incorporated discrete differential geometry to guide the generation of points in the point cloud upsampling.
+Li \textit{et al.} \cite{li2021point} proposed a two-step point upsampling strategy, including dense point cloud generating and point spatial refining.
+Existing methods can already generate high-quality upsampled point clouds under synthetic datasets with the supervision of dense point sets.
 However, these supervised methods require the ground-truth dense point clouds as the supervision information and are not suitable for the real-scanned data.
 Liu \textit{et al.} \cite{liu2019l2g} proposed a deep neural network named L2G-AE in representation learning, which can be applied for unsupervised point cloud upsampling by reconstructing overlapped local regions.
 However, L2G-AE concentrated on the capturing of global shape information via local-to-global reconstruction, which limits the network in capturing inherent upsampling patterns and generating high-quality upsampled point sets.
-In contrast, we present a new method to upsample from downsampled patches in a coarse-to-fine framework, which enables us to generate high-quality upsampled point clouds in a self-supervised manner.
+To fully explore the spatial patterns inside sparse point sets, we present SPU-Net to upsample from downsampled patches in a coarse-to-fine reconstruction framework, enabling us to generate high-quality upsampled point clouds in a self-supervised manner.